Uniswap/docs/docs/contracts/uniswapx/fillers/filleroverview.md

 Ethereum Mainnet uses a two-role system (Quoters + Fillers) due to its 12-second blocks and high gas costs, while L2 chains use only Fillers thanks to their fast block times.

 - On Ethereum
-    - **Quoters** (Permissioned): Provide off-chain quotes through RFQ, compete for exclusive fill rights
+    - **Quoters** (Permissioned): Provide off-chain quotes through RFQ and compete for exclusive fill rights
     - **Fillers** (Permissionless): Execute orders during Dutch auction if quoters fade or decline
 - On L2 Chains
     - **Fillers only** (Permissionless): All participants compete directly on-chain without RFQ